 Reviewing pull requests.

-To make bug reports or feature requests, create a JIRA ticket in the Puppet MODULES project.
+To make bug reports or feature requests, raise an issue in the Puppet github repo.
 If you are requesting a feature, describe the use case for it and the goal of the feature.
 If you are filing a bug report, clearly describe the problem and the steps to reproduce it.

 We ask everyone participating in Puppet communities to abide by our code of conduct.
 See our community guidelines page for details.

 To contribute bug fixes, new features, expanded functionality, or documentation to Puppet modules, submit a pull request to our module repositories on GitHub.